Choochmeque/tauri-plugin-google-auth/ANDROID_SETUP.md

 **Important:** You need to register **both** SHA-1 fingerprints (debug and release) in Google Cloud Console if you want sign-in to work in both build types.

 Copy the SHA-1 fingerprint and add it to your OAuth 2.0 Android client configuration in Google Cloud Console.

-### 1.3 Configure Additional Client (Optional)

-For some OAuth flows, you may also need a Web client:

-1. In Google Cloud Console, create another OAuth 2.0 client
-2. Select "Web application" as the application type
-3. Give it a name (e.g., "Android Web Client")
-4. Add `http://localhost` to authorized redirect URIs
-5. Click "Create" and copy the Client ID and Client Secret

 ## Step 2: Configure Your Android App